d-krupke/cpsat-primer/README.md

 of time variables, a list of change variables, and the minimum and maximum level of the reservoir. `time_vars[i]` represents the time at which the change `change_vars[i]` will be applied, thus both lists needs to be of the same length.
-The reservoir level starts at 0, and the minimum level has to $\leq 0$ and the maximum level has to $\geq 0$.
+The reservoir level starts at 0, and the minimum level has to be
+$\leq 0$ and the maximum level has to be $\geq 0$.

 ```python
 time_vars = [model.new_int_var(0, 100, f"time_{i}") for i in range(10)]